puppeteer/puppeteer/docs/api/puppeteer.page.click.md

 </td><td>

-A `selector` to search for element to click.
-If there are multiple elements satisfying the `selector`, the first will be clicked
+A [selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) of an element to type into.
+If there are multiple elements satisfying the selector, the first will be used.

 </td></tr>
 <tr><td>